 4. Are you registered?

-· No. » Sign up for the online prep courses or an in-person workshop here, and don’t forget to add the certification exam.
+· No. » Sign up for the online courses or an in-person workshop here; the certification exams are included!
 Note: AADNS members receive 50% off!

 · Yes.
 You’re ready to become a certified DON!
 Best of luck to you on achieving this important professional goal and advancing your career path.